Studium Generale: Nachhaltigkeit

 Literature:

-Relevant materials will be provided on our digital innovation platform and Moodle.
+Relevant materials will be provided via the e-learning platform (Moodle/RENAC).

 Target Audience: